Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 Before diving into what High Availability is, let's understand why it's crucial for Klaw.
-As Klaw is essential in managing and monitoring Kafka clusters, ensuring its resilience against potential failures is paramount.
+As Klaw is essential in managing and monitoring Apache Kafka clusters, ensuring its resilience against potential failures is paramount.
 Downtime can have dire consequences ranging from slight inconveniences to lost revenue and a damaged reputation.
 High Availability for Klaw addresses these critical issues: